 Foundation’s Gallery and Shopping

-The Foundation will host online galleries, exhibition centres and bookstores featuring outcomes of research, seminars, the innovation centre and independent products/services/technologies developed by, with and for women in leadership in rural and regional communities within and outreach beyond Australia.
-The Foundation hosts an IP security system and supports enterprise building and outcomes through a financial transaction service centre.
+The Foundation will host online galleries, exhibition centers and bookstores featuring outcomes of research, seminars, the innovation center and independent products/services/technologies developed by, with and for women in leadership in rural and regional communities within and outreach beyond Australia.
+The Foundation hosts an IP security system and supports enterprise building and outcomes through a financial transaction service center.